QuickPay/ios-sdk/README.md

 ### Payment Window

-The payment windows are the easiest and quickest way to get payments up and running, it is also the only way you can accept payments with credit cards through the QuickPay SDK.
+The payment windows are the easiest and quickest way to get payments up and running, it is currently also the only way you can accept payments with credit cards through the QuickPay SDK.
 The payment window handles step 2 and 3 of the payment flow for you, so the order of operations looks like this.

 1. Create payment
 2. Generate a payment URL and display the payment window